-The following white papers on Activities, Projects, and State of the Profession Considerations (APC) discuss the US ELT Program, instruments or synergistic projects related to GMT and TMT, and other related topics.
+The following white papers on Activities, Projects, and State of the Profession Considerations (APC) submitted to the 2020 Astronomy and Astrophysics Decadal Survey (Astro-2020) and discuss the US ELT Program, instruments or synergistic projects related to GMT and TMT, and other related topics.
 If you know of other relevant white papers that are not listed here, please write to email@example.com.

 See also Astro2020 science white papers.